 Multiple Session SOAP Note

-Abbreviations for massage therapy SOAP notes
+Common abbreviations for massage therapy SOAP notes

 Using abbreviations can help speed up the documenting process.
 But it can cause confusion if not done correctly.
 Be consistent and use only standard abbreviations.
 Some facilities will have their own requirements about what abbreviations to use and which ones to avoid.